bact/spdx-3-model/docs/format.md

   - \<entry_name\>: \<entry_description\>
   - ...

-Each entry in Entries must be written in a single line.
+Each entry in Entries shall be written in a single line.

 #### Vocabulary example